DataBiosphere/terra-cli/README.md

-  describe                   Describe a resource. list                       List all resources. resolve                    Resolve a resource to its cloud id or path. update                     Update the properties of a resource.
+  describe                   Describe a resource. list                       List all resources. resolve                    Resolve a resource to its cloud id or path. update                     Update the properties of a resouce
 ```

 A controlled resource is a cloud resource that is managed by Terra.
 It exists within the current workspace context.